stef-raj/stef-raj.github.io/_posts/2025-12-04-just-do-stuff.md

 # 🎓 Just Do Stuff: A Project-Based Curriculum

-This project-based curriculum is directly inspired by Patrick Kidger's influential post, "Just Know Stuff," which outlines the crucial knowledge base for success in a machine learning PhD.
+This project-based curriculum is directly inspired by Patrick Kidger's influential post, "Just Know Stuff," which outlines the crucial knowledge base for success in a machine learning research.

 ## 🤖 Machine Learning Projects